dkdude98/ford-app/README.md

-# Ford Smart Car Connectivity Challenge
+# GarageBuddy - Ford Smart Car Connectivity Challenge
-GarageBuddy

 To run the code, there is no need to download the repository.
 Please visit: https://ford-iot-app.herokuapp.com/ A video demo can be found here: https://www.youtube.com/watch?v=Ou590cjRz3c